VirtusLab/git-machete-intellij-plugin/README.md

 Dialog window will appear.
 In text box type new branch name and click `Slide In` button.
 Another dialog will appear - it is a standard new branch IntelliJ dialog.
-Here you can choose if you want to check out a newly created branch or not.

 ![](docs/slide_in1.gif)